 The big hits for She’s So Unusual were all written and recorded.
 All Through The Night, She Bop and of course Girls Just Want To Have Fun.
 All these songs are stellar tracks that have made Lauper the legend she is today.
 But Chertoff felt the album was incomplete and asked them to write one more.

 Flashback to a late writing session at New York recording studio, Record Plant, Lauper spotted a TV Guide advertising a science fiction film, “Time After Time” and it sparked an idea for the song title.
 The rest of the song came shortly afterward.
 Using a simplistic set of piano chords they set out to write a pop song.
-However, as they progressed the realized it was more of a bittersweet tune; the song meaning something a little different for all of them.
+However, as they progressed they realized it was more of a bittersweet tune; the song meant something a little different for all of them.

 To Rob Hyman, it represented a breakup.
 For Lauper, it was a response to a lover who was “lost,” which alludes to him needing help.
 She expresses her sympathy for an ex-lover, to the degree of not wanting to move forward without him by her side.
-Over a quick two-week period the love song was written and recorded, shortly before the album was completely mixed and mastered.
+Over a quick two-week period the love song was written and recorded.
+Shortly before the album was completely mixed and mastered.
 There wasn’t even time to demo, they went straight to recording.

 The recording you hear of “Time After Time” is raw and the first time the song was ever recorded, which is pretty rare.
 Rob Hyman does backing vocals for Cyndi and their tones are perfect and you can enjoy it time after time.
 The song eventually became Lauper’s number 1 hit n the United States and earned Lauper a Grammy nomination in 1985.